 Chinese New Year is a very important event in China, as well as in a few additional Asian countries like South Korea, Vietnam, and others that use a lunisolar calendar.

 Each new year is represented by a zodiac animal.
-This year’s animal is the rabbit.
-It symbolizes peace, prosperity, and longevity.
+This year’s animal is the dragon.
+It symbolizes wealth, wisdom, and strength.

 Legend says the tradition of Lunar New Year began in ancient times when an evil beast showed up to eat people and animals.
 The people hung up red papers, lit lanterns, and wore red clothes to scare the beast away.
 Many of those traditions still continue today!